greggman/HappyFunTimes/examples.md

 For controllers the common code is in `public/examples/scripts/exampleui.js`.
 It sets up name editing, handling disconnecting, turning on debug elements, and implementing a menu on the side.
 When a game disconnects the code will wait 1/2 a second and check if the game is running again.
 If so it reloads the controller.
-If no it redirects to "/"
+If only one game is running it goes to that game.
+If more than one game is running it redirects to "/".

 /index.html
 -----------